 Another argument, often cited, is that rebasing a feature branch allows one to see just the changes in the feature branch without the concurrent changes in the main line of development.
 Consider a hypothetical case:

 In the above, a feature branch consisting of check-ins C3 and C5 is run concurrently with the main line in check-ins C4 and C6.
-Advocates for rebase say that you should rebase the feature branch to the tip of main like the following:
+Advocates for rebase say that you should rebase the feature branch to the tip of main in order to remove main-line development differences from the feature branch's history:

 You could choose to collapse C3' and C5' into a single check-in as part of this rebase, but that's a side issue we'll deal with separately.